athos/power-dot/README.md

     (forEach (reify IntConsumer (accept [_ x] (println x)))))
 ```

-This library solves the issue and helps you make friends with functional interfaces.
+This library mitigates that kind of hassle and helps you make friends with functional interfaces.
-It infers a matching method from the argument types at compile time, and automatically
+It infers a matching method from the argument types at compile time, and automatically wrap
-wrap function arguments with `reify` if necessary.
-Consequently, you can write concise
-code as below:
+function arguments with `reify` if necessary.
+Consequently, you can write concise code as below:

 ```clojure
 (require '[power-dot.core :as dot])